iratekalypso/The-Galactic-Republic/README.md

 2- Once installed click this link https://github.com/iratekalypso/The-Galactic-Republic/raw/master/rtshowdown.user.js

-3-Make sure Tampermonkey is enabled and then go to this link https://editorial.rottentomatoes.com/article/summer-movie-showdown/
+3- Make sure Tampermonkey is enabled and then go to this link https://editorial.rottentomatoes.com/article/summer-movie-showdown/

-4-Profit???
+4- Profit???

+5- In this early version, you will need to manually click your answers for now.

 DEPLOY THE GARRISON!